SAERI-Datacenter/ckanext-saerischema/ckanext/saerischema/README.md

 To add additional Spatial Reference Systems please edit `saerickan.oy`

+The plugin MUST have access to the list of topic categories so that it can map to CKAN groups.
+The `saerickan.py` script is hard-coded to use `/usr/lib/ckan/default/src/ckanext-saeritheme/ckanext/saeritheme/tools/topic_categories.csv`
+This is the default location as used in the theme plugin but the administrator must NOTE this dependency.

 ## metadata_form_blank.xlsx

 The definition of the metadata fields.
 This was used to create metadata_form_fields.txt and the metadata_form_options files.
 If you change this spreadsheet you should also change those files.